co0ke/bud/ReadMe.md

 - DI assembly scanning
 - Consider use of fluent validator is not meant for simple types
 - Get error mapping logic out of controller action method
-- Consider validator is called twice
+- Consider validator is called twice (API and service layer)
-- Consider if we want to throw from repo as opposed to silently fail if we can't access data correctly
-- tidy up XML class for used for deserialization
+- Tidy up XML class for used for deserialization
-- better error handling
+- Better error handling
-- automapper to go from XML class to DTO
+- Automapper to go from XML class to DTO in repo
+- Unit test controllers
+- Complete unit tests for repo after rework
+- Inject FlurlClient in repo
+- Mock and inject XML serializer in repo